 Towards reaching my objective of having a financial income from writing I’ve had set many small goals to overcome.
 Some of them I’ve managed to overcome; on others I’m still working.
 And I’ll mention one of each.

 I’ve always believed that there’s a thing I’m not too good at and that’s finding clients who would pay me for what I do best.
 But It’s not as simple as it seems.
 I’m an idealist and I’ve always been looking at things differently – oftentimes I tend to see things differently than they are.
 I look at people and see the potential; a potential that when I share it with those specific people, they look at me like I’m a weirdo who only imagines things.
-While this can come in handy to areas like innovation and growth, it’s not beneficial at all when it comes to something like a simple process of communication.
+While this can come in handy in areas like innovation and growth, it’s not beneficial at all when it comes to something like a simple process of communication.
 There are many moments where, for example, I tell people things can get better and they refuse to see it because they are limited by their past experiences and by the way society developed them.
-This is why I’ve been having difficulties in communicating with other people and I still believe that finding the right clients is an obstacle.
+This is why I’ve been having difficulties communicating with other people and I still believe that finding the right clients is an obstacle.
 But I’m working on it.

 At the opposite pole, I can say that having my first book printed is one of the things I’ve wanted and did happen.
 But after having my first book printed in 2016, with the help of my community, many things have changed.
 That specific community is not active anymore because I’ve changed and started wanting other things.
 And it took me three years to get to a point where I managed to print all my books, each in 250 copies which I will deliver in the next two or three years worldwide.